 Eligible applicants are those that have carried on export promotion activities during the year for which they wish to apply for an export grant, including:

 - Income of not more than $50 million in the grant year.

-- Principal status for the export business (some exceptions apply, eg. non-profit export focused industry bodies).
+- Principal status for the export business (some exceptions apply, such as non-profit export-focused industry bodies).

-a) The export of goods and most services.
+a) The export of goods or most services.

 b) Inbound tourism.